xavier-romero/kurtosis-blockscout/README.md

-# Polygon CDK Blockscout Stack
+# Polygon CDK/zkEVM Blockscout Package
 This is a Kurtosis based stack to deploy Blockscout on arbitrary CDK/zkEVM based chain.

 ## Configuration